getminifast/MiniFast-Framework/README.md

 // Your code...
 elseif($route[0] == 'downloads')
 {
-    // No need to white '.twig' at the end of the template name, MiniFast do it for you
+    // No need to write '.twig' at the end of the template name, MiniFast do it for you
     $view->render('template_name', [
         'var1' => $var1,
         'var2' => $var2